 Prerequisite: Cosmetology I (COSM-111).
 This is a continuation of Cosmetology I and a study of scalp disorders and treatments, bacteriology, anatomy, electricity and light therapy, basic chemistry and cosmetic chemistry.
 The law governing schools and salons is examined.
-The student will begin applying the practices learned on the patrons in the salon laboratory.
-Must complete and pass theory and practical exams to move to next course.
+The student begins to apply and demonstrate the practices learned on clients while on the salon floor.
+Students must complete and pass theory and practical exams to move to next course.
 Additional contact hours may be required if needed.
+Course offered fall and spring semesters.